Skip to main content

 Digital vs Physical Flashcards

-Physical cards work well if you’re a tactile learner and like the satisfaction of physically moving cards between piles.
-Digital apps like Anki or Quizlet offer automatic spaced repetition algorithms and are convenient if you’re revising on the go.
-Choose whichever format you’ll actually use consistently.
+Physical cards work well if you’re a tactile learner and like physically moving cards between piles.
+There’s something satisfying about watching Pile 1 shrink.
+Digital apps like Anki or Quizlet handle spaced repetition automatically—the algorithm decides when you see each card—and they’re convenient for revising on the bus or in spare moments.

 Share: